 Finnish education.
 What about it?

 While many countries in the world are worth exploring and traveling, Finland is, on top of that, one of the best places for studying and personal growth.
 Finnish education emphasizes equity, which is explicitly mentioned in the national core curriculum.
 To reach equity, Finnish schools make sure that all students have equal opportunities to schools with the same quality.
 There are no rankings among schools in Finland.
 Students go to the school that is closest to their home and when they get older, they choose the university based on their interest of studies and preference of the city.
-(Further reading: Finnish Education in a Nutshell)
+(Further reading: Education in Finland – Key to the nation’s success and Finnish Education in a Nutshell)

 Roughly 40 years ago, Finland implemented huge changes in the education system and has consistently been at the top of the global education rankings ever since.
 The Finnish educational excellence is something that every prospective student has heard of, and thus many international students come to Finland to get their degree.
 The difference between Finland’s higher education institutions and those in other countries is that in Finland, the people that are in charge of the education system, are all experienced teachers, not politicians.
 The education system in place is thus focused on helping students learn in the best possible way, instead of merely pushing students through.